Soul Tracks - Tracking the World's Greatest Soul Music

 Nancy Wilson

 When tracing the evolution of female singers from Sarah Vaughn, Dinah Washington and the great jazz vocalists of the 40s and 50s to the modern jazz and soul stylists of artists such as Anita Baker and Diana Krall, all roads run through Nancy Wilson.
-Physically beautiful and a uniquely gifted song stylist able to interpret jazz, soul and pop, Wilson stands among the greatest performers of the past fifty years.
+Physically beautiful and a uniquely gifted song stylist able to interpret jazz, soul and pop, Wilson stands among the greatest performers of the past sixty years.

 Born in small Chillicothe, Ohio in 1937, Wilson displayed incredible talent as a singer from a young age.
 She was winning talent shows as an early teen and had her own local Columbus television show at age 15.
 During high school she played local jazz clubs and not long after graduation was discovered and signed by Capitol Records.